Victor-Guerrero-Devs/css-courses/adv-css-&-sass/6-natours-responsive/README.md

 If X is not supported, those styles arent applied.

 Main concern is making the CSS work for safari by using web kits.

+## NPM Build Process

+Since this course is like 5 years old, not gonna take exact notes.

+In any case, use NPM to compress your CSS/JS/HTML files and make them production ready.
+Find out the 2022 way to do this (mosh goes over this)